YueLiPicasso/OCanrenTutorial/Main/peano/README.md

    ```ocaml
    "app"  LEFTA  [ l=SELF; r=SELF -> <:expr< $l$ $r$ >> ]
    ```
     Applications are treated as being left associative as indicated by `LEFTA`.
+This level not yet converts constructor applications into injection function applications.
+Instead it just builds the AST of the application, not matter there is a constructor application or a function application.
 1. ["list"](../../Installation/ocanren/camlp5/pa_ocanren.ml#L261) , for non-empty lists with `::` as the top level constructor.
    ```ocaml
    "list" RIGHTA [ l=SELF; "::"; r=SELF -> <:expr< OCanren.Std.List.cons $l$ $r$ >> ]